RawPatty/rawpatty.github.io/docs/_posts/2022-12-03-Github-blog-quickstart.markdown

 On the last item, there is a plugin that allows for the automation of this [jekyll-postfiles] , but the plugin is not supported to be used with Github Pages

+Edit: Oh yeah I also wanted to add that you can use the command `bundle exec jekyll serve` to locally serve the website for debugging purposes :) Enjoy!

 Below is some helpful source doco as part of the default page but I'll leave in for interest: